Submission guide

 still_image KHwYidw4R7xUAEMN my_collection-2/image001 Resource with an explicit ID.
 The ID can be used in a reference.

 text my_collection-2/text0001 Resource without explicit ID.
-It can be referenced by source_path.
+It can only be referenced by source_path.

 collection EUXRg9igmU9ouzVH my_collection-2 p9tXQGBb9iC7xEqm This collection has explicit member relationships.